|Approved by||University Council, 17 April 2012|

 The purpose of this policy is

 To ensure investments and borrowings are made in accordance with legislative requirements including the Crown Entities Act 2004, the Education and Training Act 2020 and the Public Finance Act 1989.

 To provide a framework within which the University can effectively manage and safeguard its financial resources.

 To maximise the income from the investment of working capital, and to minimise investment risk to the University.

 This policy applies to the University of Otago.

 - All bank term deposits excluding the current and on call accounts.

 - The Public Finance Act 1989 (section 65I - Investment of public money) requires that the University, as a Crown Entity, invests funds in accordance with the rules applying to the Treasury’s investment of public money.
 This allows Crown Entities to invest in bank deposits (whether in New Zealand or elsewhere) approved by the Minister of Finance for the purpose; and in public securities that the Minister may approve for the purpose.
 The Minister can grant exemptions to these criteria.

 2. Investments Permitted by Exemption to the Legislation

-(a) Subsequent to an exemption granted by the Minister of Finance, on 2 May 2011, to the University under section 65I of the Public Finance Act 1989 and section 203(4) of the Education Act 1989, investments can be made by the University or Otago Innovation Limited in debt or equity securities in companies, in New Zealand or overseas, that are developing and commercialising intellectual property created by or on behalf of the University.
+- Subsequent to an exemption granted by the Minister of Finance, on 2 May 2011, to the University under section 65I of the Public Finance Act 1989 and section 203(4) of the Education Act 1989 (see section 305(4) of the current Education and Training Act 2020), investments can be made by the University or Otago Innovation Limited in debt or equity securities in companies, in New Zealand or overseas, that are developing and commercialising intellectual property created by or on behalf of the University.